Resource library

 Callout Hooks

-Direct lines for calling out the exact viewer you want to stop.
+Direct lines that call out the exact viewer you want.

 1. You are giving away the best part too early